Xcelerate at Imminkhuizen Metaaltechniek

 Imminkhuizen Metaaltechniek specialises in the production of parts for machine manufacturers.
 The company supplies a full range of products for the manufacture of small-scale to extremely large machines in various sectors, including food, shipping and transport.
 These sectors demand a high degree of efficiency and flexibility from their suppliers.

-Automation was therefore the next logical step for Imminkhuizen.
+Automation of their Mazak machine was therefore the next logical step for Imminkhuizen.
 For one thing, it would facilitate faster production speeds and larger production runs without the need to purchase an extra machine.
 Secondly, it would allow the professional workforce to shift its focus from simple, repetitive work activities to other operations.

 Imminkhuizen started by looking for an automation system that would allow for the production of relatively simple product series in large batch numbers.
 “This type of system enables us to compete effectively with low-wage countries.
 I think this is truly important for production in the Netherlands”, he explains.
 It enables Dutch machining companies to offer high-quality production at globally competitive prices.